 We will figure out the differences between copper coil and aluminum coil based on some key parameters as explained below.

 Without a second thought, copper is the best metal for heat transfer due to its high conductive property.

 A condenser coil made from copper can dissipate heat more efficiently and quickly.
 So your AC or refrigerator will cool your room better and will also save more energy.

 If you care about cooling efficiency, you should buy an air conditioner with a copper condenser coil.
 Aluminum coils can not match the cooling efficiency of a copper coil.

 If you notice carefully, condenser coils are bent in ” U” shapes, and there are multiple turns of tubes in a single condenser coil.
-There is a reason for this shape.

 The ductility of copper is better than aluminum.
 You can easily bend a copper tube with bare hands without breaking it, But for aluminum, there is always a chance of breaking.